openprovider/Openprovider-WHMCS-domains/README.md

 ## Select a TLD and Auto Registration
 1. Insert the desired TLD (2) and from the Auto Registration dropdown (3) select Openprovider
-2. Click Save, and an option "open pricing" will appear
+2. Click Save, and an option "Open Pricing" will appear
 ![alt text](http://pic001.filehostserver.eu/116663.png "Select a TLD and Auto Registration")
-3. Click "open pricing" and define prices for register, transfer, and renewal in the popup box which appears
+3. Click "Open Pricing" and define prices for register, transfer, and renewal operations in the pop-up box
-4. That's it! your WHMCS installation is ready to offer domains for registration for your clients
+4. That's it!
+Your WHMCS installation is ready to offer domains for registration to your clients

 ## Select a TLD and Auto Registration
 ![alt text](http://pic001.filehostserver.eu/116664.png "Select a TLD and Auto Registration")